ctu-mrs/ctu-mrs.github.io/docs/40-api/01-uav_ros_api.md

 ### The flow of information

-The ControManager is subscribed to a source of [UAV State](https://ctu-mrs.github.io/mrs_msgs/msg/UavState.html), and it hands it to the trackers and controllers.
+The ControlManager is subscribed to a source of [UAV State](https://ctu-mrs.github.io/mrs_msgs/msg/UavState.html), and it hands it to the trackers and controllers.
 With each update of the UAV State, the currently active tracker produces a new reference, and the currently active controller generates a new control output.
 The controllers and trackers can be switched in mid-flight to accommodate for different mission scenarios.
 Users supply the desired references to the ControlManager, which forwards the references to the currently active tracker and controller.